vps00003/AirportDelayFinder/README.md

 ### Tool/Search Page

 Clicking the link on the homepage that says ‘Access the Delay Predictor Here’ will take you to my second functional page which is the main search page.
 This page also contains a custom css heading to overlay the bootswatch with the glowing header text that moves across the screen.
+In the top right, my javascript element is contained with a indicator of the current date.
 Below this, I included an interactive calendar option where the user can select their travel date, a dropdown option menu with some sample airports, and a search button (not yet functional as there is no data to send back to the user).
 The table below this is written off a custom css class as I tried to replicate what an old flight status board would look like with a black background and green text.
 Finally, the page has a new HTML element in the form of a list of climate patterns that may delay your flight.

 ## Research Summaries